Shield your assets with a Family Protection Trust

 Probate is the legal process of administering the estate of someone who has passed away.
 It can be expensive and time-consuming, often taking 9-12 months to complete.
-Most people will use their bank or solicitor to help, who on average charge 3% of the value of the estate to carry out the work.
+Most people will use their bank or solicitor, who on average charge 3% of the value of the estate to carry out the work.
 For any assets you hold in in trust, there is NO probate.
 Priced at a fixed fee, a Family Protection Trust offers a significant financial saving, as well as saving your family the burden of the stress and administration of the probate process at what will already be a very difficult time for them.
 Assets held in trust are usually transferred to the beneficiaries within 28 days of the death.

 Surprisingly, it might not always be convenient for your loved ones to inherit at the time that they do.
 If, for example, they are in the process of a divorce, their inheritance could form part of the divorce settlement.
 If they are receiving benefits, the inheritance could cause their benefits to be lost or reduced.